ker0olos/might-cli/README.md

 [![](./screenshots/3.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/3.png)

-When the test is performed for the second time, we again take a screenshot of its outcome, but this time it's compared with the first-run screenshot, if both match then the test is passed, but if they mismatch then the test fails, in that case a diff-image will be created at the inside the project's directory to show you the difference between both screenshots.
+When the test is performed for the second time, we again take a screenshot of its outcome, but this time it's compared with the first-run screenshot, if both match then the test is passed, but if they mismatch then the test fails, in that case a diff-image will be created inside the project's directory to show you the difference between both screenshots.

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)